 HDR stands for High Dynamic Range.
 The dynamic range of a scene tells you how different the brightest parts of the scene (the highlights) are from the darkest parts of the scene (the shadows).

-The human eye can see a much higher dynamic range than any camera, including the camera of your iPhone.
+The human eye can see a much greater dynamic range than any camera, including the camera of your iPhone.
 We can easily see the details of a dark windmill against a bright sky, but what happens when we take photos of a scene like that?

 The windmill becomes so dark that it’s almost black.
 Any detail that was there is practically gone, and what we have left is essentially the silhouette of the windmill.

 Of course, we could try to correct this by setting the exposure on the windmill.
 To do that, all we have to do is tap on the dark windmill to make sure it’s exposed properly.
 That’s exactly what I did in the photo below.

 This approach indeed works, and we can see that the windmill in the center, as well as the windmill blade on the left side, are properly exposed.
 But now we’ve introduced another problem.

 If you look at the sky in this photo, you’ll notice that it’s mostly white with a few strange-looking blue clouds on the right side.
 In other words, by properly exposing for the windmills, I have overexposed the sky.

 But what if we could combine the best characteristics of the two photos and create one image in which both windmills and clouds look great?
 It turns out that we can do exactly that using HDR photography.

 HDR In The iPhone Camera App

 You may have noticed that the native iPhone camera app has a built-in HDR function.
 You can turn it on by tapping the HDR option inside the camera app and selecting the On setting.